This information explains osteonecrosis of the jaw (ONJ) and answers some frequently asked questions.

 Your risk of ONJ increases the longer you are treated with bisphosphonates or denosumab.
 Since people who take these medications to treat cancer usually take them for longer periods and at higher doses than do people with osteoporosis, they are at a higher risk of developing ONJ.
 People with multiple myeloma also seem to have a higher risk of developing ONJ.

 You also have an increased risk of developing ONJ if you have dental surgeries done while you are taking these medications.Back to top

-What can I do to reduce my risk of getting ONJ?
+What can I do to reduce my risk of developing ONJ?

-If you start taking bisphosphonates or denosumab, it will be very important for you to keep your teeth and gums healthy.
+If you start taking bisphosphonates or denosumab, it is very important for you to keep your teeth and gums healthy.
 Before you start taking these medications, make sure to visit your dentist.
-If you need to have any major dental surgeries (such as implants or extractions), have them several months before starting these medications.
-Your mouth needs to be healed from any dental surgeries before you start taking these medications, which could take months, depending on the surgery.
+If you need to have any major dental surgeries (such as implants or extractions), have them before starting these medications.
+Your mouth needs to be healed from any dental surgeries before you start taking these medications.
+This could take months, depending on the surgery.

 Once you start taking bisphosphonates or denosumab, tell your dentist so that he or she will be prepared to treat you.
 Have regular dental checkups to prevent problems.

 If you need to have dental surgery, tell your oncologist.Back to top

 What should I consider when deciding whether to take bisphosphonates or denosumab?